 Yellowstone County is home to Billings.
-With a population over 100,000, Billings ranks as the largest city in Montana, and is still home of small town standards and values, at the same time playing host to the luxuries of living in town.
+With a population over 110,000, Billings ranks as the largest city in Montana, and is still the home of small-town standards and values, at the same time playing host to the luxuries of living in town.
 Top notch education, local news, up-to-date medical facilities, and an abundance of social, cultural and outdoor activities to indulge in.
 The “Magic City” is a great place to call home!
 If you have just moved to Billings, here are some helpful phone numbers for local utilities and services.

 Educational excellence begins at the kindergarten level and extends through two four-year colleges and a handful of technical schools in Billings.
 Montana always is well above the national average in such educational measurements as Iowa and SAT scores, and Billings Public Schools consistently are at the top of the Montana list.

 Continuing education takes many forms in the Billings area.
 Montana State University – Billings a four-year state college offers courses and degrees for traditional students and the non-traditional student as well.
 Its School of Education is the source of continuing training and certification updates for many Billings teachers.
-Billings’ private liberal arts institution Rocky Mountain College offers a well rounded assortment of degrees, with several pre-professional programs available.
-MSU-Billings College of Technology, May Technical College, and The Billings Business College offer more specialized training for those that desire this route.
+Billings’ private liberal arts institution Rocky Mountain College offers a well-rounded assortment of degrees, with several pre-professional programs available.
+City College – Montana State University Billings, and Montana State University Billings – College of Business offer more specialized training for those that desire this route.

 As the largest city in the region, Billings is a shopping hub.
 With two shopping malls, funky Downtown boutiques and all the major retail chains you would expect to find in a larger market, Billings has something for everybody!